gabrielbdornas/braicode/pages/contrib.md

 ## Deploy

 As default all pages of the project lives on `pages` and `blog` folders.
-To build an `html` page based on a brand new `markdown` use `livemark build` command.
-To automate this process, after writing a new page I also include its build process on `build.sh` executable file:
+To build the entire site just run:

 ```
-livemark build pages/new_page.md --target pages/new_page.html && \
+$ make build
 ```

 To test it in your local environment run:

 ```
-$ ./build.sh
-$ livemark start
+$ make start
 ```

-It'll build all your pages and start a local server on `http://localhost:7000`
+It'll start a local server on `http://localhost:7000`

 The project is deployed automatically to GitHub Pages on every push to "main".
 That means that in production it will automatically be deployed every time there is a change approved from a Pull Request.